Alexis Ruiz

-Alexis Ruiz (born July 30, 1999) is an American archer competing in women's compound events.
-She won the silver medal in the women's team compound event at the 2019 World Archery Championships held in 's-Hertogenbosch, Netherlands.
+Alexis Ruiz (born July 30, 1999) is an American archer who competes in compound events.
+She has won silver medals in the women's team compound event at the 2019 and 2025 World Championships.

+Career

 In the 2019 Archery World Cup she won a medal in each of the four stages of the women's individual compound event.
 As a result, she climbed to the number one spot in the women's compound world rankings.

 In 2020, she finished in 20th place in the women's compound event at The Vegas Shoot held in Las Vegas, United States.

+Ruiz and Sawyer Sullivan won the gold medal in the compound mixed team event at the 2023 World Archery Championships held in Berlin, Germany.
+She also competed in the women's individual compound and women's team compound events.